bparanj/crystal/electronics/outline.md

 Upon completion of this module the student will be able to:

 Define a series parallel circuit.
-Determine the total resistance in a series parallel circuit.
+CONTINUE HERE Determine the total resistance in a series parallel circuit.
 Apply Kirchhoff's current and voltage law to a series parallel circuit.
 Calculate voltage drops and power.